techiediaries/techiediaries/_posts/2020/react/2019-04-3-react-json-fetch-rest-api-bootstrap.md

 We simply send a GET request to the `/todos` endpoint.
 Once the returned Promise is resolved we use the [`setState()` method](https://www.techiediaries.com/react-setstate) to assign the returned data to the `todos` state variable.
 If there is an error we simply display it in the console.

+> Note: You can also [fetch data in React using Axios](https://www.techiediaries.com/react-axios/)

 If you open your browser console, you should the fetched todos displayed as an array of objects.
 Let's render them in our UI.
 Update the `render()` method in the `src/App.js` file as follows:

 ```js